Get Help Now

 Call (412) 471-5100 now to see how you can gain parental rights.

-Paternity in Custody Cases
+Paternity in Pennsylvania Custody Cases

 The paternity of a child is never questioned when the parents are married.
 When a child is born out of wedlock, however, the father must immediately establish his parental status to gain access to father’s rights.
 In most cases, establishing paternity is as simple as signing on the dotted line.
 DNA tests are only required when the child’s paternity is disputed by either the court or by the mother herself.